 (5) Relative episode length: relative to an oracle.

-These metrics are aggregated over 400 random initializations (Unseen scenes: 10 scenes x 40 inits, Seen scenes: 20 scenes x 20 inits).
 Note that accuracy alone isn't revealing enough.
 Naive agents that wander around and randomly pick up objects will eventually succeed.
 Also, agents that correctly locate the TV and then keep attempting a pickup in the hope of synchronizing with the other agent will also succeed.
 Both these cases will however do poorly on the other metrics.